 How many decibels is too loud for a bedroom dehumidifier?+

 The World Health Organization recommends keeping nighttime bedroom noise below 40 dB for healthy sleep.
-In practice, dehumidifiers rated at 44 dB — like the Midea 20-Pint and LG PuriCare — are consistently described by reviewers as comfortable for overnight bedroom use.
+In practice, dehumidifiers rated at 44 dB — like the Midea 20-Pint — are consistently described by reviewers as comfortable for overnight bedroom use.
 Models at 48 dB are workable if placed across the room from the bed but become noticeable in very quiet environments.
 Anything above 50 dB is generally too loud for uninterrupted sleep based on reviewer feedback, unless you are a heavy sleeper or use a fan or white noise machine to mask the sound.

 Are smaller dehumidifiers quieter than larger ones?+